Consular Processing

 How do I navigate the different stages of the immigrant visa process from start to finish?

 The immigrant visa process involves a series of distinct phases.
 It begins with the petition step, where a U.S. sponsor files a petition with U.S. Citizenship and Immigration Services.
 Once the government approves it, your case moves to the NVC processing step.
-From there, you will complete the pay fees step, move through the online application step, and eventually complete your interviews to obtain your permanent resident card.
+From there, you pay fees, complete the online application, and eventually attend your interview to obtain permanent resident status.

 What should I know about security alerts and traveling from the Middle East for my interview?